Amjad992/util992/functions/general/readme.md

   // returns the string: 'My Name is John Doe'
   ```

-### general.generateString
+### general.filterJSONElementsByKeyValue

-- Filter the elements of a nested JSON object or array by the value of a specific key inside each element
+- Filter the elements of a nested JSON object or array that includes a specific value for an element

   ```javascript
   general.filterJSONElementsByKeyValue(object, key, value);